-The number "Wedding of the Painted Doll", 307 feet in length, was filmed in two-color Technicolor, but survives only in black and white except for a 16-second Technicolor fragment with the beginning of the number preserved at George Eastman House.
-The original choreography was rejected and had to be filmed again.
-Rather than have a live orchestra perform the music again, the new choreography was filmed during a playback of the music, making this to be the first film sequence filmed during a playback of pre-recorded music.
+The number "Wedding of the Painted Doll", 307 feet in length, was filmed in two-color Technicolor, but except for a 16-second Technicolor fragment with the beginning of the number, preserved at George Eastman House, it survives only in black and white.
+The original choreography was rejected, and the number had to be refilmed.
+Rather than have a live orchestra perform the music, the new choreography was filmed during a playback of the original take, making this the first film sequence filmed during a playback of pre-recorded music.

 The first musical to win an Academy Award for Best Picture; however, at this time, this award was given by season, not by calendar year, so, technically, the award was for Best Picture of the 1928-1929 season, which ran from September 1928 to August 1929.
 Other important productions of that calendar year were released between September and December 1929, and so would have been in competition the following "season" which ran from September 1929 through August 1930.

 The first film to win the Academy Award for Best Picture.
 The category of Best Picture was introduced in the second annual Academy Awards in 1930, whereas the first in 1929 had two similar categories, "Best Picture, Production" (awarded to Wings (1927)) and "Best Picture, Unique and Artistic Production" (awarded to Sunrise (1927)).